fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.Compute/v3.0.0/Get-AzureSBNamespace.md

 ## DESCRIPTION
 This topic describes the cmdlet in the 0.8.10 version of the Microsoft Azure PowerShell module.
-To get the version of the module you're using, in the Azure PowerShell console, type (Get-Module -Name Azure).Version.
+To get the version of the module you're using, in the Azure PowerShell console, type `(Get-Module -Name Azure).Version`.

 The **Get-AzureSBNamespace** cmdlet returns the Service Bus service namespaces associated with the current subscription.

 ## EXAMPLES

-### 1: Get the Service Bus namespace
+### Example 1: Get the Service Bus namespace
 ```
-PS C:\>Get-AzureSBNamespace
+PS C:\> Get-AzureSBNamespace
 ```

 This example gets the Service Bus service namespaces associated with the current subscription.